Qibla: Early Islamic world

-In 1990, the scholar of geography Michael E. Bonine conducted a survey of the main mosques of all major cities in present-day Morocco—constructed from the Idrisid period (8th–10th centuries) up to the Alaouite period (17th century to present).
+In 1990, the scholar of geography Michael E. Bonine conducted a survey of the main mosques of all major cities in present-day Morocco—constructed from the Idrisid period (8th–10th centuries) up to the Alawi period (17th century to present).
 While modern calculations yield the qiblas of between 91° (almost due east) in Marrakesh and 97° in Tangier, only mosques constructed in the Alaouite period are constructed with qiblas relatively close to this range.
 The qibla of older mosques vary considerably, with concentrations occurring between 155°–160° (slightly east of south) as well as 120°–130° (almost southeast).
 In 2008, Bonine also published a survey of the main city mosques of Tunisia, in which he found that most were aligned close to 147°.
 This is the direction of the Great Mosque of Kairouan, originally built in 670 and last rebuilt by the Aghlabids in 862, which is often credited as the model used by the other mosques.
 Among the mosques surveyed, the Great Mosque of Sousse was the only one with a significant difference, facing further south at 163°.
 The actual direction to Mecca as calculated using the great circle method ranges from 110° to 113° throughout the country.